fgmart/fgmart.github.io/_pages/grad.md

 might not be able to take on new students; thus, introduce yourself to several.

-* Please see the list of UTSA CS researchers [here](https://caicc.utsa.edu/computer-science/research/).
+* Please see the list of UT San Antonio CS researchers [here](https://caicc.utsa.edu/computer-science/research/).
 Click on the + signs associated with each of our five research areas at the bottom of the page and refer to the "Participating Faculty" in